Contrast-Security-OSS/docs/content/admin/onboard_team/CreateUsers.md

 * Time zone <br> (Default is the organization time zone)
 * Access <br> (Default is "On")
 * API only <br> (Default is "Off")

-> **Note:** Hover over the upload icon for a reminder of the required information fields.
-You can also download a **CSV template** by clicking the link in the tooltip.

 Once the spreadsheet upload is in progress, you can leave the page and continue with other tasks in Contrast.
 If the upload is successful, Contrast shows you a confirmation message with the number of users uploaded.
 If the upload failed, Contrast shows you an error message with the source of the error on the spreadsheet.